Contents

 A victim can apply to the court to discharge (cancel or remove) the Non-Molestation Order with an explanation of the previous and current situation and why the applicant is requesting that the Non-Molestation Order should be discharged, and how it will benefit both parties if the order is discharged.

-A Non-Molestation Order can be set aside or overturned by filing an application to the family court in the prescribed format in form FL403. which we at court help limited can help you apply for if you contact us here.
+A Non-Molestation Order can be set aside or overturned by filing an application to the family court in the prescribed format in form FL403. which we at court help limited can help you apply for if you contact us using the contact forms at the top and bottom of every page.

 What happens if you contest a Non-Molestation Order?